 Unfortunately, not everything can be saved after a sewage backup.
 Porous materials act like sponges, trapping contaminants deep inside where they’re impossible to fully disinfect.
 You’ll need to throw away items like carpets, rugs, books, upholstered furniture, mattresses, and soft toys.
 Seal all contaminated debris and unsalvageable items in thick, heavy-duty plastic garbage bags to prevent leaks.
 Before you haul them to the curb, it’s a good idea to check with your local waste management provider about any specific rules for disposing of contaminated household materials.
 When in doubt, throw it out.

-The Health Risks of Sewage Exposure
+What Are the Health Risks of Sewage Exposure?

 A sewage backup is more than just a smelly, unpleasant mess; it’s a serious health hazard for your family.
 The water flooding your basement is contaminated with waste, bacteria, and other pathogens that can cause significant illness.
 Understanding these risks is the first step in handling the situation safely and protecting everyone in your home.
 It’s crucial to treat a sewage backup as an urgent problem that requires immediate and careful attention, not just a simple cleanup job.